Ceddy610/thesis-end-to-end-test/README.md

 - Go into the project `ToDoApp` via the console and run `npm install`
 - After that you need to run `npx eas build -p android -e preview`
   - This command asks you to create an account on the Expo website.
 You'll need this to build the executable APK
+  - There's also a prebuilt APK available in the project
 - Install the created APK into your Android Emulator

 ### Run the Tests